Traumatic Brain Injury and

 TBIPHRP Stakeholders Meeting

 In April 2021, the TBIPHRP held a Stakeholders Meeting where subject matter experts and individuals with lived experience (consumers) discussed the research landscape, gaps and provided recommendations on how the TBIPHRP can make an impact.
-The FY21 TBIPHRP Stakeholders Book and a summary of the meeting that includes the presented slides are provided below.
+The FY21 TBIPHRP Stakeholders Booklet and meeting summary that includes the presented slides are provided below.

 - FY07 - CDMRP managed the appropriations for psychological health (including PTSD) and traumatic brain injury as the Psychological Health and Traumatic Brain Injury Research Program (PH/TBIRP).